dipeshm01/NederlandseTaal/knm/Nederland-2.md

   When two people have been married for a long time, they often throw a party too.
   For example if they have been married for 25, 40 or 50 years.

+#### Geboorte

+Als mensen een baby krijgen, sturen ze een geboortekaartje naar hun familie en naar bekenden.
+Heb je een beboortekaartje gekregen?
+Dan kun je een kaart terugsturen: 'Gefeliciteerd met jullie zoon/dochter!'
+Je kunt ook op kraambezoek gaan.
+Je moet dan eerst een afspraak maken.
+Het is leuk om een cadeautje mee te nemen voor het kind of de moeder.
+Je eet vaak beschuit met roze of blauwe muisjes.
+>
+> When people have a baby, they send birth announcements to their families and acquaintances.
+Did you receive a drill card?
+Then you can return a card: "Congratulations with your son / daughter!"
+You can also go on a maternity visit.
+You must first make an appointment.
+It is nice to bring a present for the child or the mother.
+You often eat rusks with pink or blue mice.
+>
+#### Overlijden

+rouwkaart

 ### Vrije Tijd
 - Veel mensen doen in hun vrije tijd dingen samen met anderen.
   Ze doen dat in een club of een vereniging.